J2csummit/ENPM673_Project4/proj4_jcheng_ezoboli/README.md

 4. Download the following into the project directory: https://pjreddie.com/media/files/yolov3.weights
 5. Navigate to the directory of the project and run model.py python
 	- a) Run from terminal
-6. Navigate to the directory of the project and run yolo.py python
+6. Navigate to the directory of the project and run "python yolo.py"
 	- a) Run from terminal
 5. yolo.py python file should output png files in the directory that show identified objects in original images
 6. In project directory, from terminal, run "git clone https://github.com/alsombra/Mask_RCNN-TF2.git"